IntelLabs/nlp-architect/doc/source/kvmemn2n.rst

 Dataset
 =======
-The dataset used for training and evaluation is under the umbrella of the Facebook WikiMovies Dataset tasks (https://research.fb.com/downloads/babi/).
+The dataset used for training and evaluation is under the umbrella of the Facebook WikiMovies Dataset tasks (https://research.fb.com/downloads/babi/.
+License: https://github.com/facebook/bAbI-tasks/blob/master/LICENSE.md).
 Please download the dataset from that location.
 The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.

 The dataset is comprised of questions and answers centered around movies.
 The files also contain a list of all entities in the dataset such as movie names, people's names, as well as other words which were tagged as entities.
 The last component of the dataset is a series of knowledge base items as follows: